GrouponChina/groupon-up/README.md

 - [ ] Dragging anywhere in the view should reveal the menu.
 - [ ] The menu should include links to Home page, Profile page, and My orders page.

-### Home page
-- [ ] User should be able to browse Groupon deals.
-- [ ] User should be able to perform search on the page.

-### Deal page
-- [ ] User should be able to view the details of Groupon deals.
-- [ ] There should be a buy button on the page
-- [ ] There should be a Groupon UP button on the page, click on the button will bring Groupon UP instruction page

 ### Groupon UP instruction page
 - [ ] Provide a basic walkthrough of Groupon UP feature
 - [ ] Return to the deal page at the end of the walkthrough

-### Checkout page
-- [ ] User should be able to enter billing information and purchase the deal.
-- [ ] After checkout, user should be redirected to the confirmation page

-### Confirmation page
-- [ ] User should be able to see confirmation message about the deal purchase
-- [ ] User should have the option of creating a Groupon UP campaign (maybe we need to create a separate view for this?)

 ### Groupon UP creation page
 - [ ] A brief order information should be displayed on this page.